Elmgrove Gardens Historic District

 The Elmgrove Gardens Historic District is a residential historic district in northeastern Providence, Rhode Island, United States.
-It is bounded on the north by Rochambeau Street, on the south by Woodbury Street, on the east by Cole Street, and on the west by Morris Avenue.
+It is bounded on the north by Rochambeau Avenue, on the south by Woodbury Street, on the east by Cole Avenue, and on the west by Morris Avenue.
 This area was developed most heavily between 1908 and 1948, and is a well-preserved example of an early automotive suburban residential area.
 Most of the houses in the district are either 1-1/2 or 2-1/2 stories in height, and are built in an architecturally diverse variety of styles.
-The district also includes to 18th-century farmhouses (at 287 and 317 Rochambeau), reminders of the area's agrarian past.
+The district also includes to 18th-century farmhouses (at 287 and 317 Rochambeau Avenue), reminders of the area's agrarian past.

 The district was listed on the National Register of Historic Places in 2005.